Attempts to overturn the 2020 United States presidential election: Arizona

 On March 31, 2021, the Arizona Senate Republican caucus hired four firms to perform an audit of the presidential ballots in Maricopa County, with a Florida-based company called Cyber Ninjas being the lead firm.
 There was no stated purpose of overturning the election, and there is no mechanism under the Constitution by which the Congressional certification of the result could be reversed.
 Arizona Senate President Karen Fann said that the audit was not intended to overturn the state's election results, including at a July 15 hearing.
 Nevertheless, Trump and some of his supporters expressed the hope that the Arizona result would be changed and that there might be a "domino effect" in which other states changed their results.

 The auditors released a report on September 24, 2021, finding no proof of fraud and that their ballot recount increased Biden's margin of victory by 360 votes.
 Following the audit, Arizona Governor Doug Ducey rejected calls for the state's election to be decertified or overturned.

 In January 2022, Maricopa County election officials released a final report finding nearly every claim the auditors made was false or misleading.
 The next day, Cyber Ninjas announced it was shutting down, as a Maricopa County judge imposed a $50,000 contempt fine on the company for every day it refused to hand over documents as it had been ordered to do months earlier.

-After a six-month investigation into alleged 2020 presidential election fraud, Arizona attorney general Mark Brnovich said in April 2022 that he found no proof of fraud.
-His interim report claimed that "serious vulnerabilities" had been identified, but it omitted his investigators' findings to the contrary.
-A more complete report, withheld until Brnovich left office in January 2023, found that none of the allegations of election fraud had merit.
+After a six-month investigation into alleged fraud by Maricopa County election officials in the 2020 presidential election, Arizona attorney general Mark Brnovich said in April 2022 that he found no proof of fraud.
+He released an interim report claiming that "serious vulnerabilities" had been identified, omitting his investigators' findings to the contrary and withholding the more complete report.
+Brnovich was succeeded by Kris Mayes.
+When Brnovich left office in January 2023, Mayes released the more complete report that had been written during Brnovich's tenure showing that none of the allegations against the Maricopa County election board had merit.

+On April 23, 2024, Arizona indicted 11 fake electors and seven Trump allies and described five unindicted coconspirators.